ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/in-music-festival-tickets.markdown

 competition-description: "Fans of Nick Cave and The Bad Seeds, Queens of the Stone\
   \ Age, The Kills and St.Vincent get ready because your summer starts here!
 We’ve\
   \ been lucky enough to get our hands on tickets to the coveted INmusic Festival\
-  \ and they’re up for grabs for one very lucky NME reader!"
+  \ and they’re up for grabs for 2 very lucky NME readers!"
 hero-header: "Win a 3-day ticket for INmusic Festival!"
 hero-subheader: "Win a 3-day festival and 7-day camping ticket for INmusic Festival\
   \ in Zagreb, Croatia taking place from June 25th – 27th 2018!"